What Size Generator for Welding?

 Don’t Forget Accessory Equipment

-You may need to operate lights, fans, and air compressors while welding, so add their wattage requirements to your total.
+You may need to operate work lights, fans, and air compressors while welding, and this adds to your total wattage requirement.

 Welder internal power sources fall into two distinct design categories, each handling incoming current in different ways to create weldable power output.